genthaler/cucumber-elm/supervisor/README.md

     - yep, that seems better, since user would be compiling step defs anyway.
     - still need to add functions that implement StepDef
     - can I get node-elm-compiler to specify an elm.json? then can parse the given one, add src directories and dependencies and use that instead of overwriting the existing one.
 If --watch, will need to watch elm.json as well.
 NO we can't

-For init:
-- construct an elm-json
-    - with user project dependencies
-    - genthaler/cucumber-elm
-- write elm-json to cucumber folder

 # End state
 - need a cucumber folder that can be used as a template